Looking for new places to go while on a budget? Glad you are!

 But I want to travel alone.
 Still possible to save?
 Absolutely, as long as you focus on the key essentials!

 Traveling, whether it be to a new town, city or country, requires money to book your flight, reserve a room or eat the finest cuisines your new surroundings has to offer.
-We all want to experience everything we can without feeling guilty, ashamed and regretful when checking our bank accounts — regretting every financial decision post-trip.
-We all have been there where you try to find the cheapest items on the menu, in order to save a few buck without missing out.
+We all want to experience everything we can without feeling guilty, ashamed and regretful when checking our bank accounts — regretting every financial decision made post-trip.
+We all have been there where you try to find the cheapest items on the menu, in order to save a few buck without feeling you are missing out.
 While traveling alone allows you to completely make money-saving decisions on your own, it can be a bit more expensive at times.